 United Irrigation District

-PROTECT ALBERTA WATERS!
+REMEMBER PROTECT ALBERTA WATERS!

-CLEAN, DRAIN, AND DRY YOUR BOAT AND ALL RECREATIONAL GEAR - LET'S KEEP ALBERTA WATERS FREE OF QUAGGA AND ZEBRA MUSSELS
+CLEAN, DRAIN, AND DRY YOUR BOAT AND ALL RECREATIONAL GEAR

 (A note of concern: Water samples have tested positive for larvae of aquatic invasive mussels in Tiber Dam, Montana, a short distance southeast of Shelby.)